 - Life Courses in Early Medieval England - preparing an edited volume for Brill on this topic, with Harriet Soper (Oxford)

 - Old English Medievalism - preparing an edited volume about early medieval English in the modern age, with Rachel Fletcher (Glasgow) and Oliver M. Traxel (Stavanger)

 Porck has taught at university level since 2008, mostly at Leiden University, with a brief spell at Radboud University Nijmegen.
 In 2014, he was awarded with the Humanities Faculty Teaching Prize for the most inspiring lecturer of the faculty of Humanities at Leiden University.
 In 2015/2016, he was one of the teaching ambassadors for ‘blended learning’ at Leiden University’s ExpertiseCentre for Online Learning (ECOLe).
 In 2017, he was one of three nominees for the LUS Teaching Award; he won the award in 2019.

 He teaches Old English, Middle English, Tolkien studies and Medieval Studies in the BA English Language and Literature and the MA Literary Studies: English Literature and Culture at Leiden University.
 He is also the current coordinator of the minor programme De Middeleeuwen en de vroegmoderne tijd.
 You can find out more about the courses he has been involved in here: https://thijsporck.com/teaching/.
 This website also includes an overview of his projects in teaching innovation.

-BA and MA thesis supervision
+BA, MA and PhD thesis supervision

 Porck supervises any thesis on Old and Middle English language and literature; Anglo-Saxon culture and history; medievalism; and fantasy literature (especially Tolkien).
 For an overview of BA and MA theses he has supervised as a first reader, see: https://thijsporck.com/teaching/thesis-supervision/